 What is a skin patch allergy test?

-Dr. Noga Askenazi, Dr. Eugenia Hahn, and Dr. Dipika Patel use a variety of different tests to check for allergies.
+Dr. Noga Askenazi, and Dr. Eugenia Hahn use a variety of different tests to check for allergies.
 These tests include the skin prick test, the intradermal test, and patch testing.
 With the skin prick test, the skin is pricked so the allergen is placed under the surface of the skin.
 This test can check for reactions to a number of allergens at once and results are seen in 15-20 minutes.
 Using the intradermal skin test, an allergen is injected into the skin.
 This allergen is generally something specific, such as penicillin.
 The area is observed to check for a reaction.
 Patch testing is done to see if a patient is allergic to substances with which he or she comes into contact.
 This allergic skin irritation is called contact dermatitis.

 Before testing your skin, your doctor will discuss your lifestyle to determine what may be causing the contact dermatitis.
 Some of the subjects to be discussed may include: